TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-\paragraph{Transductive Task.} Besides, we evaluate our method for another setting called \textit{transductive} zero-shot learning \citep{gagnet, denseclip}.
+Besides, we evaluate our method for another setting called \textit{transductive} zero-shot learning \cite{gagnet, denseclip}.
 It allows access to unseen category names during training, but their ground truth masks remained unavailable.
-TagCLIP is not designed for \textit{transductive} setting because self-supervision training on accessible unseen names \citep{zegclip, denseclip, spnet} serves the same role.
-Despite it, TagCLIP still excels the mIoU(U) of current SoTA \citep{zegclip} by 2.8\% on PASCAL VOC 2012 and reaches comparative performance on COCO-Stuff 164K.
+TagCLIP is not designed for the \textit{transductive} setting because self-supervision training on accessible unseen names \cite{zegclip, denseclip, spnet} serves the same role.
+Despite this, TagCLIP still excels the mIoU(U) of the current SoTA \cite{zegclip} by 2.8\% on PASCAL VOC 2012 and reaches comparative performance on COCO-Stuff 164K.
 Results are in \cref{tab:transductive}.
 It demonstrates TagCLIP's superior generalization ability to different tasks.